jonathancaleb/ADAP/README.md

 # Agricultural Data Analysis Platform: Coffee Growth Trends in Uganda

+## Read More

+For more detailed information about this project, you can read the full documentation [here](https://docs.google.com/document/d/e/2PACX-1vT-IZQuFYBKlHodJV94y82YkorVJ02d8GLV8S-SW68Ui2UmOArPpmTSG0lBpAvcxw/pub).

 ## Project Status
 >
 > **This project is under active development**